 The World Confederation for Physical Therapy (WCPT) recognises that patients/clients, governments and funding agencies have a right to expect that the services provided by physical therapists will be consistent with national quality standards.

-Quality physical therapy service means the provision of the best possible service at an appropriate cost, balancing patient/client, organisational and professional considerations.
+Quality services mean the provision of the best possible physical therapy at an appropriate cost, balancing patient/client, organisational and professional considerations.
 It involves considerations of:

 To ensure optimal quality physical therapy services there is a need to: